Durga Mata Chalisa | Maa Durga Chalisa lyrics

 Daily Recitation: Reading the Durga Mata Chalisa every day brings mental peace, courage, and spiritual balance.

-Morning & Evening: These are the best times to chant because the mind is calm and the atmosphere is pure.
+Daily Morning & Evening: These are the best times to chant because the mind is calm and the atmosphere is pure.

 During Navratri: The nine days of Navratri are especially strong for Durga worship.
 Reciting the Chalisa during this time is said to increase its benefits and draw the Goddess’s special blessings.